Energy Recovery from the Combustion of Municipal Solid Waste (MSW)

 The first incinerator in the United States was built in 1885 on Governors Island in New York, NY.
 By the mid-20th Century hundreds of incinerators were in operation in the United States, but little was known about the environmental impacts of the water discharges and air emissions from these incinerators until the 1960s.
 When the Clean Air Act (CAA) came into effect in 1970, existing incineration facilities faced new standards that banned the uncontrolled burning of MSW and placed restrictions on particulate emissions.
 The facilities that did not install the technology needed to meet the CAA requirements closed.

-Currently, there are 86 facilities in the United States that recover energy from the combustion of municipal solid waste.
+Currently, there are 75 facilities in the United States that recover energy from the combustion of municipal solid waste.
 These facilities exist in 25 states, mainly in the Northeast.
-Although no new facilities have opened in America since 1995, some expanded to handle additional waste and create more energy.
-There 86 facilities have the capacity to produce 2,720 megawatts of power per year by processing more than 28 million tons of waste.
+A new facility was built in Palm Beach County, Florida in 2015.

-According to the Advancing Sustainable Materials Management: Facts and Figures Report, America combusted over 33 million tons of MSW with energy recovery in 2014.
+According to the Advancing Sustainable Materials Management: Facts and Figures Report, the United States combusted over 34 million tons of MSW with energy recovery in 2017.

 MSW combustion accounts for a small portion of American waste management for multiple reasons.
 Generally speaking, regions of the world where populations are dense and land is limited (e.g. many European countries, Japan), have greater adoption of combustion with energy recovery due to space constraints.
 As the United States encompasses a large amount of land, space limitations have not been as important a factor in the adoption of combustion with energy recovery.
 Landfilling in the United States is often considered a more viable option, especially in the short term, due to the low economic cost of building an MSW landfill verses an MSW combustion facility.